jacorvillo/stock_market_dashboard/README.md

 As of now, the dashboard includes:

 - **Scanner**: Find stocks based on technical indicators and other criteria
-- **Analysis** (Ongoing): View real-time stock data at multiple timeframes with technical indicators
+- **Analysis** (Ongoing): View real-time stock data at multiple timeframes with technical indicators.
+Includes Impulse System visualization
 - **Insights** (Ongoing): Get buy/sell signals based on different technical indicators

 > [!TIP]